 Couples living together might see a surge in frustration.
 Things your partner did might have looked cute till about a month ago.
 But spending 24 hours locked together in close proximity can bring out the worst in us.
 Squash this toxicity at the roots and work on creating a stronger bond.
 If both of you are working from home, do that in different rooms.
 Working out or cooking together will bring you a lot closer.
 And indulge in some no-stress Netflix and chill time.

 Mental health professionals are urging us to not confuse the necessary physical distancing with social isolation.
 We all need each other and maintaining our social connections as much as we can is a must for us to function well through this crisis.
-There are many ways to stay connected with family and friends, and all it requires is a little creativity.
+There are many ways to stay connected with family and friends during the lockdown, and all it requires is a little creativity.